woz-u/DS-Student-Resources/DS107-Big-Data/To_LMS/learning-modules/DS Big Data Analytics - AWS/Syllabus/L0-Syllabus.md

 - Identify the different types of storage
 - Explain Amazon S3
 - Identify the functionality in Amazon S3
+- Explain Amazon EBS
-- Explain Amazon EBS•Identify the functionality in Amazon EBS
+- Identify the functionality in Amazon EBS
 - Perform functions in Amazon EBS to build an Amazon EC2 storage solution
 - Explain Amazon EFS
 - Identify the functionality in Amazon EFS